Couples counselling isn’t complicated. But how does couples counselling work?

 So that couples counselling can help you identify and unravel your feelings and see the related issues more clearly, honesty is critical.
 Without the truth, it is impossible to do this.

 3. When You Want To Be The Therapist

-When you blame the other, you might want to take the opportunity to practice your therapy skills.
+Usually, one part of the couple feels that the problem belongs to with other.
+‘You’re the reason why the relationship isn’t working.’
+When you blame, you might want to take the opportunity to practice your therapy skills.
 Now there are two therapists in the room!

-Over To You
+Over to You

 P.S.
 PASS IT ON

-© Sandra Harewood 2021
+© Sandra Harewood 2023

 (1) Herman, J, Trauma and Recovery – The Aftermath of Violence From Domestic Abuse to Political Terror, 1997 Basic Books